kodeaffe/jw2html/README.rst

 Usage
 =====

-Edit settings.py to for your login / password (or leave it empty, most articles are available freely anyway)
+Edit settings.py to match your login / password
+(or leave it empty, most articles are available freely anyway)

 Import the class wherever you want or run it like this:

 $ python jw2html/__init__.py

-It will create a cache dir of downloaded stories, a cover image and an HTML file to feed to your favourite epub converter.
+It will create a cache dir of downloaded stories as sepcified in settings.py and create a cover image and an HTML file to feed to your favourite epub converter in your current directory.